yuna-dotcom/birdsong-learning/README.md

-# birdsong-learning
-computational neuroscience
-# Birdsong Learning Simulator
+# Birdsong Learning Simulator, course NB3014 Computational Neuroscience

 A bio-inspired simulation of how juvenile birds learn to sing by imitating a tutor.
 A bird starts with a random song and iteratively refines it over 500 steps until it sounds as close as possible to the tutor.